 Since life coaching hit the mainstream, almost anyone can become a coach.
 This has given way to various scams and untrained coaches offering advice to those that may be vulnerable.

 ICF is an industry organization that gives clients seeking out coaching a place to file ethical complaints.
 Holding a certificate form an ICF accredited organization can lower the risk in your clients’ minds as to whether or not they should pay for your services.

 Unlike counseling, life coach certification does not require a final licensing exam.
 Yet, it is highly advised to have a life coach certification from an ICF-accredited organization.
 Why?
 Because licensing may become a thing in the future.
 By having an ICF-approved life coach certification under your belt, you’ll be all set to be grandfathered into a potential licensing model.

-What Are the Best Training and Certification Programs?
+What Are the Life Coaching Certification Programs?

 Even amongst the accredited programs, some stand out above the rest.
-The following sections unveil the top 3 training and life coach certification programs available.
+The following sections unveil the top 3 training and life coaching certification programs available.
 These programs were rated based on their location, teaching methods, price, curriculum, and continuing education options.

 The Coach Training Alliance offers a reputable program at an affordable price of $3,497.
 It is accredited by the International Coach Federation.
 There are also so many options after your basic life coach certification to niche down and specialize even further.

 Generally, this training is done live online, making it a very accessible option for many.
 This organization also boasts about experience being essential to success.
 As such, the programs offered by the Coach Training Alliance include coaching exercises with peers and coaching from your instructors.